What is Epinephrine?

 How to use a generic epinephrine auto-injector?

-Generic epinephrine auto-injectors are available.
-They may have slightly different instructions, so it is important to review the instructions on your auto-injector.
-In general, the process is very similar to most brand auto-injectors:
+Generic epinephrine auto-injectors may have slightly different instructions.
+It is important to review the instructions for your specific device.
+In general, the process is very similar to most brand name auto-injectors:

 • Take off the cap.